ChrisJAllan/bs-ranked-playlist/README.md

 Playlist of ranked scores for Beat Saber by difficulty level.

-This playlist is automatically updated every two hours.
+This playlist is automatically updated every day.

 Forked to use [BeatSaberScrappedData](https://github.com/andruzzzhka/BeatSaberScrappedData) as it seems to be more up-do-date.